Causal Inference Under Approximate Neighborhood Interference: Introduction

 \cite{choi2017estimation} and \cite{choi2018using} study causal inference without imposing an exposure mapping model.
 These papers focus on different estimands than ours and assume treatment responses satisfy a monotonicity condition, which we do not require.
 There is also work on testing for interference, which can be used to test for correct specification of exposure models \citep[e.g.][]{athey2018exact}.

-Several papers in econometrics study causal inference under interference \citep{baird2018optimal,he2018measuring,lazzati2015treatment,leung2017treatment,vazquez2017identification,viviano2019policy}.
+Several papers in econometrics study causal inference under interference \citep{baird2018optimal,he2021measuring,lazzati2015treatment,leung2017treatment,vazquez2017identification,viviano2019policy}.
 The second paper studies a dynamic setting, whereas the others focus on a static setting like ours but under correctly specified exposure mappings.
-Many assume the special case of {\em stratified interference} whereby the data consists of many clusters and interference only operates within clusters.
+Many assume the special case of {\em stratified interference} under which the data consists of many clusters and interference only operates within clusters.
 We instead consider a single large cluster with known network structure.

-In the next section, we define the estimand and estimators and state basic assumptions.
-Then \autoref{sani} presents our model of interference and large-sample results.
+The next section states our basic assumptions.
+In \autoref{sani}, we present our model of interference (ANI) and large-sample results.
 We discuss variance estimation in \autoref{svar}.
 In \autoref{snumill}, we illustrate the performance of our methods in an empirical application and simulation study.
 Finally, \autoref{sconclude} concludes.
 All proofs are given in \autoref{sproofs}.